Southern Deitziel

 For most of the year, the eastern deserts outside of Dietziel are an unremarkable, barren expanse, forgotten by most.
 However, twice annually, during the seasons of Spring and Blight, the desolation transforms into a hub of life and activity as the Totemic people converge for the Fadma.
 This grand gathering of caravans serves as a celebration of community, a market for trade, and an opportunity for alliances and unions through marriage.

-At the heart of the Fadma lies its climax: the Great Fadma, a race spanning from one end of the valley to the other.
-Each caravan proudly flies its uniquely colored flag while their land-based vehicles—ranging from wagons and chariots to more fantastical contraptions—carry them across the various terrains of the world.
-Though celebratory in nature, the Fadma is not without its challenges.
-Rivalries between caravans often erupt into fierce competition, with some resorting to sabotage or trickery to gain an edge.
+At the heart of the celebration is the Great Fadma, a race spanning from one end of the the plains of avarice to the other.
+Each caravan proudly flies its uniquely colored flag while their vehicles, ranging from wagons and chariots to more fantastical contraptions, carry them across the various terrains of a large portion of the world.
+Though celebratory in nature, rivalries between caravans often erupt into fierce competition, with some resorting to sabotage or trickery to gain an edge.
 The stakes of the race are high, for the first Toten to reach the finish line earns an extraordinary reward: an audience with the god of journeys.

 The Lake of Silver

 High in the dry mountains at the easternmost edge of the world lies a mysterious body of water known as The Lake of Silver.
-Nestled at the foot of the Soulgate, this enigmatic lake is unlike any other.
+Nestled at the foot of the Soulgate, this strange lake is unlike any other.
 Its viscous, silvery surface shimmers like liquid mercury, forming perfect beads that ripple unnaturally.
-Its depths remain uncharted, impenetrable to light or mundane means of exploration, and its secrets have eluded even the most determined adventurers.
-The lake's most striking feature is the creatures it harbors—unique, otherworldly beings that have never been seen elsewhere.
+Its depths remain uncharted, impenetrable to light or mundane means of exploration.
+Within the quicksilver waters are otherworldly beings that have never been seen elsewhere.
 Each creature is one of a kind, as if shaped by an entirely foreign set of natural laws.
-They emerge mysteriously from the depths, though no one has ever witnessed the exact moment or mechanism of their arrival.
+They climb up from the depths, though no one has ever seen the exact moment one surfaced.

-Expeditions to study the lake have proven fraught with difficulty.
-The journey to the Lake of Silveris perilous, with harsh, unforgiving terrain and punishing elements that wear down even the most seasoned explorers.
-Those who reach the lake find their efforts thwarted by its unnatural properties, as if the lake itself resists inquiry.
-Scholars and adventurers alike are left with more questions than answers.
+Expeditions to study the lake have been fraught with difficulty.
+The journey to the Lake of Silver is perilous, climbing steep terrain for weeks and enduring punishing elements that wear down even the most seasoned explorers.
+Those who reach the lake rarely find anything new, or undiscovered ;leaving scholars and adventurers alike are left with more questions than answers.

 Midway